-Moreover, knowing that SM evolution within the next days could improve irrigation scheduling, e.g. avoiding water supply if the SM is estimated to increase because of weather variables.
+Moreover, the knowledge of the forthcoming SM evolution could improve irrigation scheduling, e.g. avoiding water supply if the SM is estimated to increase because of weather variables.
 The temporal dynamic of SM can be estimated through physical, conceptual, or data-driven models [13].
 The latter type is used in this study to carry out an exploratory quantitative analysis on the temporal behaviour of SM in agricultural fields.

 The use of machine learning has become widespread in many different contexts, ranging from medical [14] to industrial [15] applications.
 In the hydrological and environmental fields, machine learning is widely used to predict the future behaviour of several relevant variables [16].